 Pentax Spotmatic SPII in black

 This is a short pictorial review of my black Pentax Spotmatic SPII.
 It’s only a short review because I’ve already covered the silver version of the camera in another article, so this is just to describe this particular camera and provide some pictures.
-By the way, the pictures can also be viewed in full screen here.

 This Spotmatic SPII was one of the cameras I received in a job lot buy of 4 cameras for a bit under £10 last week.
 Although I already have a Spotmatic SPII I was still pleased to acquire this one because it’s in the less common black colour.